LADI/jack-audio-connection-kit-docs/Proposal_MIDI_API_Extension_For_System_Exclusive_Messages.md

 On the mailing list, Torben noted:

-  i am not sure if we should do this implicit memory management.  maybe allocating a blob, and then putting the blob id into the midi event would be smarter.
+>  i am not sure if we should do this implicit memory management.  maybe allocating a blob, and then putting the blob id into the midi event would be smarter.
+>

-  we still need to manage references to blobs.  and we need an RT safe memory management in shm. (which probably needs to be threadsafe too.... tricky :)
+>  we still need to manage references to blobs.  and we need an RT safe memory management in shm. (which probably needs to be threadsafe too.... tricky :)

 # Second Proposed Solution

-The second solution assumes a blob is just a 'jack_midi_data_t *' created in shared memory.
+The second solution assumes a blob is just a `jack_midi_data_t *` created in shared memory.
 This solution assumes that the jack_midi_event_t struct would not need to be modified in order for the 'buffer' member to reference shared memory.
 My reading on shared memory indicates that this is okay, but I can't be totally sure because I don't have a thorough understanding of the internals of JACK.

-To start, we'd keep functionality for creating and destroying MIDI blobs, only a MIDI blob is now a 'jack_midi_data_t *' that points to a segment of shared memory:
+To start, we'd keep functionality for creating and destroying MIDI blobs, only a MIDI blob is now a `jack_midi_data_t *` that points to a segment of shared memory:

 	    jack_midi_data_t *